26ec111-dotcom/bob-ai-hackthone--H4X/README.md

 ## ⚠️ Known Limitations

-> Be honest — judges appreciate transparency over overclaiming.
+> Be honest — “Clarity about limitations builds trust and highlights your commitment to real innovation.”

-- [Limitation 1: e.g., "Authentication is mocked — not production-ready"]
+- [Limitation 1: "Prototype tested only in simulated environments, not real classrooms"]
-- [Limitation 2: e.g., "Only tested on Chrome"]
+- [Limitation 2: e.g., "Dashboard UI is basic and not fully production-ready"]
-- [Limitation 3: e.g., "Feature X is scaffolded but not fully implemented"]
+- [Limitation 3: e.g., "Hardware integration (IoT sensors & Power Guard) is currently scaffolded, not fully implemented"]

 ---